-It is best to keep to safe drinking limits, which means no more than the 2-3 units of alcohol a day for women, and 3-4 units a day for men.
+It is best to keep to safe drinking limits, which means no more than 14 units of alcohol a week.

 Check with a registered dietitian that you are not only eating a healthy diet, but also eating the right quantity to maintain your weight at an ideal level.
 During exercise or physical activity your blood glucose level falls so you may need to adjust your insulin and have a sugary snack available.

 Eat well for diabetes

 Watch our video to hear Dr Mala Ubhi share her knowledge about eating well for diabetes.
 Then join Silvana Franco in the kitchen as she and type II diabetic Chris, cook blueberry drop scones